 Sizing Your Bracelet

 To obtain your appropriate size, use a cloth tape for measuring the wrist area where you most prefer to wear your bracelet.
 Or, if you like, you can also use a string, mark where it meets on your wrist and lay it out next to a ruler or tape measure to obtain the correct size.
 This measurement is your total wrist size.
 All bracelets are designed with an open space.
-For measurement accuracy, the size of this opening needs to be subtracted from your total wrist size.
+For measurement accuracy, the size of this opening needs to be added to the end to end bracelet length measurement.

 If you have any questions, please contact us at email@example.com.